 HSM support for EdDSA is fairly new.
 PKCS#11 did not standardize support for EdDSA until PKCS#11v3, while most HSMs still (October 2020) are still on PKCS#11v2.40.
 Many HSMs however support EdDSA, extending PKCS#11v2 with EdDSA support similar to PKCS#11v3 (with various differences).
 EJBCA supports EdDSA on HSMs using the P11-NG PKCS#11 provider.
 The implementation can differ between different HSMs, and not all HSMs are necessarily supported by EJBCA.

-Note that the keyEncryptKey cannot be EdDSA, but should be an RSA key.
+- The keyEncryptKey cannot be EdDSA, but should be an RSA key.
 An HSM must therefore support both EdDSA and RSA keys.

 EJBCA supports the following EdDSA algorithms, also supported by BouncyCastle.

 |EdDSA keys||EdDSA signature algorithm|